-We have a yard that is fenced in on 3 sides so we have to keep him on a leash when we go outside.
-Even then he is really fast at grabbing odd things and eating them before we can stop him.
+We have a yard fenced in on three sides, so we have to keep him on a leash when we go outside.
+But, even then, he is swift at grabbing odd things and eating them before we can stop him.

 Cosmo gets sick

-By 5 that evening he wasn’t looking too good, then he started to vomit and had some diarrhea.
-I started to think that the neighbor had been poisoning rodents because he feeds the birds and lots of the feral cats in the neighborhood had disappeared.
+By five that evening, he wasn’t looking too good, then he started to vomit and had some diarrhea.
+I began to think that the neighbor had been poisoning rodents because he feeds the birds, and many of the neighborhood’s feral cats had disappeared.

 Cosmo got worse as the night went on.
-I stayed up with him all night offering him water even though he was vomiting it right back up.
-I kept giving him water, and he knew he needed to keep drinking.
+I stayed up with him all night, offering him water even though he was vomiting it right back up.
+I kept giving him water; he knew he needed to keep drinking.
 Every hour he would go through a bout of vomiting and diarrhea.
 He was so uncomfortable and dirtied about 15 towels.

 At the veterinarian

-Poor Cosmo stayed at the vet for about 7 days and was on IV fluids the whole time.
+Poor Cosmo stayed at the vet for about seven days and was on IV fluids the whole time.
 Every day the report from the vet was “You may have to make a decision” or “He’s not out of the woods.”
-If he had never got the first 2 shots needed, he would not have made it two days.
+He would not have made it two days if he had never got the first two shots.

-It took him about 3 weeks to get off the i/d and start to look better.
-His intestinal fauna was still messed up so I asked the vet for some beneficial bacteria, His poo got back to normal a few weeks later.
-It took him about 2 months before he got his proper weight back.
+It took him about three weeks to get off the i/d and start to look better.
+His intestinal fauna was still messed up, so I asked the vet for some beneficial bacteria.
+His poo got back to normal a few weeks later.
+It took him about two months before he got his proper weight back.

-It took him about 2 months before he got his proper weight back, and in that time he grew in height faster than he gained roundness.
+It took him about two months before he got his proper weight back, and in that time, he grew in height faster than he gained roundness.

-After being in the vet office for a week, he not only recovered but also learned how to bark.
+After being in the vet’s office for a week, he not only recovered but also learned how to bark.
 He is now fine and a very smart fellow.
-The vet said he is totally immune to Parvo and will never get it again no matter what.
+The vet said he is immune to Parvo and will never get it again no matter what.